 The Netherlands was where I learned how to travel.

-When I first decided I wanted to see the world — potentially long-term — I decided I needed to have a trial run first.
+When I first decided I wanted to see the world — and potentially on a long-term basis — I decided I needed to have a trial run first.
 I wanted to stay in a hostel for the first time, see what it was like to explore as a backpacker, and work out if I had the courage to quit my job to travel.

-I’ve now visited this country five times, as a backpacker, as part of a couple on a tight budget, and as a mid-range solo traveller that’s looking for comfort and good value above all else.
-I’ve spent six weeks there in total, visiting Amsterdam, Utrecht, Keukenhof, Leiden, Maastricht, and the Hague — and I’ve loved each and every place.
+And so, I’ve now visited this country five times, as a backpacker, as part of a couple on a mid-range budget, and as a solo traveller that’s looking for luxury and value.
+My I’ve spent six weeks there in total, visiting Amsterdam, Utrecht, Keukenhof, Leiden, Maastricht, and the Hague — and I’ve loved each and every place.

 So, let’s talk about travel expenses.